Critical Issues

 Manufacturing 4.0: An Imperative for Greater Industrial Competitiveness

-• End-to-end integration of manufacturing processes through sensing technologies and real-time data analysis; high automation and autonomy across centralized or distributed production networks; and the automation of routine tasks and prescriptive guidance for non-routine situations
+• End-to-end integration of manufacturing processes through sensing technologies and real-time data analysis, with high automation and autonomy across production networks

-• 0 roadmaps and maturity models to guide transformation
+• M4.0 roadmaps and maturity models to guide transformation

 • Continuous improvement and sustainability as standard operating principles